kjyv/FloBaRoID/README.md

 a bunch of python scripts to:

-* excite a robot (using [Yarp](https://github.com/robotology/yarp) at the moment) and record measurements (using a separate C++ [GYM](https://github.com/robotology-playground/GYM) module)
+* excite a robot with fourier series trajectories and record state and torque measurements (using [Yarp](https://github.com/robotology/yarp) or ROS/MoveIt! at the moment)
-* identify mass, com, and inertia parameters from a URDF model description of the robot and from the previously taken measurements
+* identify mass, com, and inertia parameters using a URDF model description of the robot and from the measurements

 details:
-* excitation can be parameterized to get ideal trajectories (finding these parameters not yet implemented)
+* excitation can be parameterized to get ideal trajectories (finding these parameters automatically not yet implemented)
 * acceleration and velocity values can be derived from position readings, all are low-pass filtered without time shift
-* implements reduction of standard parameters to base parameters and further to essential parameters, allows estimating only those
+* implements reduction of standard parameters to base parameters and further to essential parameters, estimating only those that are relevant for the measurement data and leaving the others untouched
 * allows weighted least squares instead of ordinary least squares
 * allows estimation of parameter error in addition to absolute parameters using known CAD values